Springle3152/ohapp/readme.md

 # Oral History App
-This is an application for collecting oral histories.
+Ohapp is an application for collecting oral histories.
 An interviewer is asked to create an account for each interview they will upload, giving this account an interviewee name, an email address and a password.
 An account is then created with a unique avatar.
-The interviewer, interviewee and anyone else who has the password can then log in and read and/or add an abstract and the transcript of an interview, which the app stores in a database.
-The abstract and transcript are retrievable from the find interview page and the database is searchable from the command line.
-In the future this app will also be able to house audio files and images associated with the interviews.
+The interviewer, interviewee and anyone else who has the password can read and/or add an abstract and the transcript of an interview, which the app stores in a database.
+The abstract and transcript are retrievable from the Find page and the database is searchable from the command line.
+In the future, this app will also be able to house audio files and images associated with the interviews.

 ## Instructions
-The app is fairly easy to use.
+Ohapp is fairly easy to use.
 Once an interview has been transcribed, an interviewer can create or log in to an interview account and add a transcript by pasting or typing it into a form.
-The transcript is then stored in the database of the oral history app.
+The transcript is then stored in the app's database.

 This page will show you how to

- - Install the oral history app on your local server
+ - Install Ohapp on your local server
- - Add a new interview account to the database and create an interviewee profile with a brief abstract of the interview
+ - Create a new interview account and an interviewee profile with a brief abstract of the interview
- - Add the transcript of an interview to the interviewee account
+ - Add transcripts of interviews to interviewee accounts
- - Retrieve interviews on the web app
+ - Read interviews and abstracts
  - Consult the app database to get a list of all interviewees, abstracts and transcripts attributed to these
- - Remove interview accounts from the database
- - Change the name of the app and descriptive text on the app home page so that you can make different versions of this app for different projects.
+ - Change the name of and descriptive text on the app so as to make different versions of this app for different projects.

 ## Getting Started
-This app is coded with Python using the Flask framework.
+Ohapp is coded with Python using the Flask framework.
 You will need to install Python and then, with Python, install Flask on your computer.
-You will also need to create a GitHub account so that you can download the app to your computer.
+You will also need to create a GitHub account so that you can clone Ohapp and download it onto your computer.

 ## Installation